Studio Scotland Ltd film & video production company

 Once you have general knowledge of what does what, a good exercise is to take a note pad and write down what it is you want from your purchase, what kind of budget you can allow and narrow down the choice from there.
 If you are a newcomer to all this, a used 2 / 3 Red head kit is a great introduction to lighting, they are not overly expensive, they always come in handy no matter how many lights you end up with, they will pay for themselves over and over and they can last for many years.

 As with any expensive tool, be it a camera, a mixer, a tripod, if at all possible visit a showroom, an exhibition or even consider hiring equipment before making a final decision.
-One of the benefits of purchasing industry standard lighting products is their resale value is generally very good.
+While one of the benefits of purchasing industry standard lighting products was their resale value generally held (if in good condition), with health and safety regulations causing a problem with the use of HOT lights in certain locations/environments – residual value may begin to drop as LED lighting improves at a rate.

 Stewart Menelaws (Director of Photography)